alphagov/rails_translation_manager/README.md

 # Rails Translation Manager

-Rails Translation Manager (RTM) provides a Rails engine which adds rake tasks to manage translation files.
+Rails Translation Manager (RTM) provides validation for locale files, and exposes several rake tasks which can be used to manage your translations.
+It can only be used on Rails apps.

 ## Technical documentation